 The Company is committed to maintaining good corporate governance standard and procedures.
-The Company's corporate governance practices are based on the principles and code provisions as set out in Corporate Governance Code (the "CG Code") as set out in Appendix 15 of the GEM Listing Rules.
+The Company's corporate governance practices for the year ended 31 March 2022 were based on the principles and code provisions as set out in Corporate Governance Code (the "CG Code") as set out in Appendix 15 of the GEM Listing Rules.

-In accordance with code provision A.2.1 of the CG Code, the roles of chairman and chief executive should be separate and should not be performed by the same individual.
+In accordance with code provision A.2.1 of the CG Code (which has been renumbered as code provision C.2.1 with effect from 1 January 2022), the roles of chairman and chief executive should be separate and should not be performed by the same individual.
 Ms. Kwok May Han Grace was appointed as the chairman of the Board on 11 November 2016 but there is no chief executive of the Company.
 The Board considers that such arrangement has the benefit of ensuring consistent leadership within the Group and enables more effective and efficient overall strategic planning of the Group.

-Save as disclosed above, during the year ended 31 March 2021 and up to the date of this report, the Group has complied with all the code provisions of the CG Code.
+Save as disclosed above, during the year ended 31 March 2022 and up to the date of this report, the Group has complied with all the code provisions of the CG Code.